-Changes to the Land Use Table predominately arise from the adoption of standard instrument dictionary terms and the way development is categorised under LEP 2012.
-Furthermore Council has received requests to make certain land uses permissible with consent in LEP 2012.
+Changes to the Land Use Table predominately arise from the adoption of standard instrument dictionary terms and the way development is categorised under Hawkesbury LEP 2012.

+Furthermore Council has received requests to make certain land uses permissible with consent in Hawkesbury LEP 2012.

-The proposed changes include making function centres and eco tourist facilities permissible in certain rural and environment protection zones and permitting community facilities and public administration buildings in the SP2 Infrastructure Zone.
+The proposed changes include making function centres, eco tourist facilities and veterinary hospitals permissible in certain rural and environment protection zones and permitting community facilities and public administration buildings in the SP2 Infrastructure Zone.